mpolacek/lists/1001-albums.md

 - [ ] 99.
 Merle Haggard - I'm a Lonesome Fugitive (1967)
 - [ ] 100.
 The Jimi Hendrix Experience - Are You Experienced?
 - [ ] 101.
 The Electric Prunes (Album)
-- [ ] 102.
+- [X] 102.
 Loretta Lynn - Don't Come Home a Drinkin' (With Lovin' on Your Mind)
 - [ ] 103.
 Shivkumar Sharma - Call of the Valley (1967)
 - [ ] 104.
 The Velvet Underground, White Light/White Heat (1968)
-- [ ] 105.
-Axis: Bold as Love (The Jimi Hendrix Experience, 1967)
+- [X] 105.
+The Jimi Hendrix Experience - Axis: Bold as Love (1967)
 - [ ] 106.
 Aretha Franklin - I Never Loved a Man the Way I Love You (1967)
 - [ ] 107.
 The Rolling Stones - Beggars Banquet
 - [ ] 108.
 Traffic - Traffic (1968)